yaahc/recaphub/README.md

 This tool requires that you setup a personal access token.
 You can create one by going to `Settings > Developer Settings (this is on the bottom of the sidebar on the left) > Personal Access Tokens`

+For convenience this crate uses `dotenv` to allow you to persistently load your personal access token.

+To use this, create a `.env` file containing `GITHUB_TOKEN=<your personal access token>`.

 ### Output

 Here's a sample of the kind of output it generates.
 This output will change